GuiPimenta-Dev/desafio_shape/README.md

 **3. Heroku**

-* Great choice of server for hosting back-end applications.
+* Great free cloud option for hosting back-end applications with CI/CD integrations.

 * Used to host the API.